quicwg/base-drafts/draft-ietf-quic-transport.md

 validation, QUIC validates an ICMP message by using other PL information (e.g., validation of connection identifiers (CIDs) in the quoted packet of any received ICMP message).

-The further considerations for processing ICMP messages described in the previous section also apply if these messages are used by DPLPMTUD.
+The considerations for processing ICMP messages described in {{icmp-pmtud}} also apply if these messages are used by DPLPMTUD.

 ## PMTUD/DPLPMTUD Probes Containing Source Connection ID {#pmtu-probes-src-cid}